-An overuse complaint of the popliteus is something that we see occurring mainly in people who run a lot or walk in hilly areas (mainly downhill walking).
-This is because the muscle simply has to show more activity during such activities.
+An overuse complaint of the popliteus is something we see occur mainly in people who do a lot of running or walking in hilly areas (mainly when walking downhill).
+This is because the muscle simply needs to show more activity during such activities.

-- Pain symptoms when running or walking down hill.
+- Pain symptoms when running or walking downhill.

 - A limitation in mobility of the knee during extension or flexion.

-Physiotherapy at Fysio Fitaal
+Physical therapy at Fysio Fitaal

 At Fysio Fitaal in Tilburg, we specialize in the treatment of various knee problems and assisting patients after surgery.
 Have you been walking with unexplained knee problems or are you facing rehabilitation?
 Please contact us and together we will provide you with a personalized recovery plan!